xgbuils/iterum/doc/API_methods.md

 ## .some (cb, context)

-Given `iterator`, method `some` returns a boolean indicating if predicate `cb` returns true with the whole of value of iterator.
+Given `iterator`, method `some` returns a boolean indicating if predicate `cb` returns true with some value of iterator.

 ### usage:
 ``` javascript